 Your invoice may be the only tangible document that your customer receives from your business.
 In many ways, it can become the face of your business, especially if you have a sole-proprietor service business.

 If you are starting a contracting business or other small business, it may be that you’ve never created an invoice before.
 Invoices should include certain information to be useful to both you and the customer.
-This blog post will walk you through how to create an invoice.
+This blog post will walk you through how to create an invoice, show you some invoice examples and help you understand how to make an invoice that will impress customers.

 What is an invoice?

 When a business completes a transaction of goods or services, that business issues an invoice to the purchaser.
 The invoice firmly lists the details of the transaction and sets a due date for payment.
 Invoices are a record of business transactions that are important for bookkeeping and accounting purposes.

 Invoices follow a predictable format.
 Invoice templates and examples are widely available online.
 One thing you’ll notice is consistency from one example to the next, as nearly all invoices include certain pieces of information that may need to be referenced later.

 Your business name